-Grant administration costs total \$408,700, include salary/fringe for grants staff, direct and necessary costs, travel, supplies, and expense.
+Grant administration costs of \$418,700 will be billed using actual costs.
+Costs include salary/fringe for grants staff, direct support services, travel, supplies, and expense.
 An internal Service Level Agreement (SLA) will be developed with DNR's Management Information Systems to update/manage the online grant application system.
 (This item is included in the Contracts line in Budget Table.)